riccio333/riccio333/README.md

 -I made 19 print command in different programming languages for fun.

--I'm learning c# and creating a lot of simple programs.
+-I'm learning c# and creating a lot of programs.

 -I made my own site in HTML, CSS and JavaScript (https://riccio333.space).

+-I bought a Raspberry pi pico kit and learning micropython.

 😃